openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

 You can download SMB Traffic Analyzer from the [Download Page](http://holger123.wordpress.com/smb-traffic-analyzer/smb-traffic-analyzer-download/).

-For more information about SMB Traffic Analyzer, check itâ€™s [homepage](http://holger123.wordpress.com/smb-traffic-analyzer).
+For more information about SMB Traffic Analyzer, check it’s [homepage](http://holger123.wordpress.com/smb-traffic-analyzer).

 **You can find other interesting Packages at:**